Bintaro Jaya

 Bintaro Jaya is a planned township located in Greater Jakarta, Indonesia.
 It is developed by PT Jaya Real Property Tbk (formerly PT Bintaro Jaya).
-The development of the township began within South Jakarta in 1979 and is expanded further to South Tangerang in Banten province.
-The township is built as a satellite city for Jakarta, with a total land area of about 1000 hectares.
-The name Bintaro is derived from the Bintaro Village, which also takes the name of Bintaro plant (Cerbera manghas), whereas Jaya came from the name of the developer.
+The development of the township began within South Jakarta and some part of South Tangerang in 1979 and is expanded further to all of South Tangerang (Pondok Aren and North Serpong) and some area of Tangerang in Banten province.
+The township is built as a satellite city for Jakarta, with a total land area of more than 2000 hectares.
+The name Bintaro is derived from the Bintaro Village in Pesanggrahan that is also bordering this area, which takes the name of Bintaro plant (Cerbera manghas), whereas Jaya came from the name of the developer.
 Bintaro Jaya along with Bumi Serpong Damai (BSD) is one of the largest township in Indonesia.

+Since the development of the Serpong, Pondok Aren, and Jombang areas in the 1990s, Bintaro Jaya has become part of the adjacent residential and mixed-use areas that have been successfully developed in the Greater Tangerang region, such as BSD City, Alam Sutera, and Gading Serpong.

+This has also been supported by the construction of direct access routes to these areas, such as direct access to Alam Sutera (adjacent) from Bintaro Jaya and direct access to Jl.
+Raya Serpong, as well as via Jl.
+Raya Setu leading to BSD City.

 History

 Bintaro Jaya started being developed in 1979 by PT Jaya Real Property Tbk, a subsidiary of PT Pembangunan Jaya whose majority shares are owned by the DKI Jakarta Regional Government.
 For 25 years, Jaya Property has been known as one of the capital's real estate companies.
 PT Pembangunan Jaya carries out the construction and management of housing and property projects, including Graha Raya, Puri Jaya, Plaza Bintaro Jaya, Plaza Slipi Jaya, and the Senen Trade Center block IV–V.

 Bintaro Jaya was the first to introduce the concept of a "garden city" in Indonesia.
 26 years later, Bintaro Jaya uses the slogan "The Professional's City" to reflect its marketing strategy as the residence of choice for Jakarta's intellectuals and professionals.
 It houses a variety of facilities to support the physical and social environment as designed to meet the residents' needs for comfortable housing.